rojal-m/Pool_Game/README.md

 **Keys**

-*“Mouse”:Used to start the game, aim and shoot the white ball
+*“Mouse”: Used to start the game, aim and shoot the white ball

 *”W”: Used to increase shooting power

-*“S”:used to decrease shooting power
+*“S”: Used to decrease shooting power

 *Esc: Go back to Menu